DavidErenfeld/TravelEasilyAppBackend/README.md

-# Travel Easily - Share Your Journey
+# **Travel Easily - Backend**

 ---

-## **Purpose of the Application**
+## **Application Purpose**

-Travel Easily is designed to provide a community platform where travelers can share and discover travel itineraries in a simple, intuitive, and ad-free environment.
-The application allows users to upload detailed routes, share experiences, and help others plan their next trip based on recommendations and ratings.
+**Travel Easily** is a community platform for sharing travel itineraries, providing users with an intuitive and ad-free interface where they can share, discover, and recommend travel routes.

 ---

 ## **About the Project**

-Travel Easily is a web-based community travel-sharing application built as a final project during a computer science degree with two teammates:
+The application was built as a final project during a computer science degree with two teammates:

-- The backend was developed by two members of the team (including me).
+- The backend was developed by two team members (including me).
-- The frontend was developed entirely by me.
+- The frontend was entirely developed by me.
-- The overall management and organization were handled by the third team member.
+- The overall management and organization of the project were handled by the third team member.

 ---